Your Rights & Recipient Rights

 Your Rights Poster – Spanish

-MDHHS Abuse & Neglect Reporting Requirements Poster
+Reporting Abuse and Neglect Requirements

 When you receive mental health services, Michigan’s Mental Health Code and other laws safeguard your rights.
 Staff are responsible to protect your rights when they provide services to you.
 You are encouraged to ask questions about your treatment and about your rights and to make suggestions that you feel are in your best interest.
 If you believe your rights have been violated, you should inform Recipient Rights.